Resources and guidance for our volunteers

-We have lots of useful resources and guidance available to support you during your time as a volunteer as well as opportunities for our volunteers to connect with each other.
+RNIB has lots of useful resources and guidance available to support you during your time as a volunteer, as well as opportunities for volunteers to connect with each other.

-Welcome to volunteering with RNIB!
-Now that you’ve been successfully recruited to a role, we’ll send you a welcome pack to introduce you to our organisation and our customers.
-You will also receive your essential volunteer training, which includes three workbooks and instructions to complete safeguarding training.
+We are delighted to welcome you on your volunteering journey with RNIB.
+Now that you have been successfully recruited to the role, your volunteer induction can begin.
+We’ll send you a welcome pack to introduce you to our organisation and our customers.
+You will also receive your RNIB training resources, which include three workbooks and instructions to complete safeguarding training.
 This will give you the opportunity to understand what to expect when volunteering with us.

 Your volunteer manager will introduce and explain your new role to you when you start.
-During this induction, you’ll learn the practical parts of your role including what you’ll be doing, where and when as well as who your main contacts will be.
+During this induction, you’ll learn the practical parts of your role; what you’ll be doing, where and when, as well as who your main contacts will be.

 Have a read through our Understanding Sight Loss Workbook by clicking on the link below:

 We want to make sure that you’re well prepared for your volunteering role and have a good understanding of important policies and procedures.
-All volunteers must complete essential training during your induction and refresher training every two years.
-These cover safeguarding, data protection, health and safety, and diversity and inclusion.
-This essential training will help you carry out your role with confidence.
+All volunteers must complete essential training during the induction and commit to refresher training every two years.
+This training covers safeguarding, data protection, health and safety, and diversity and inclusion and will help you carry out your role with confidence.

-We recognise that you’re sharing your time, skills and experience with RNIB therefore we want to make this training easy to access and available in a variety of formats so that it’s an accessible and inclusive experience.
+We recognise that you’re sharing your time, skills and experience with RNIB, so we try to make our volunteering training resources easy to access and available in a variety of formats, so you have an accessible and inclusive experience.
 You’ll complete essential training as part of your induction and then we’ll be in touch to arrange your refresher training.
 Your volunteer manager will support you along the way.

 RNIB is committed to safeguarding everyone who uses our services or comes into contact with us.
 Safeguarding is integral to all our work, therefore it’s important for all volunteers to be familiar with our safeguarding policies and procedures.

-Please read our Safeguarding FAQs document to find out more about our safeguarding training, policies and procedures.
+Please read our Safeguarding FAQs document and follow the link to our Safeguarding page to find out more about our safeguarding training, policies and procedures.

 Every volunteer has a volunteer manager who will be your main point of contact and support throughout your volunteering relationship with RNIB.